 Are you thinking about trying inversion therapy?
 Or maybe you have never heard of inversion therapy?
 Then please keep reading because you need to know the upsides and the downsides of turning your body upside down.

 Methods of inverting the body have been around for decades as a way to counteract the effects of gravity.
 Inversion therapy is not hocus-pocus.
 Placing the feet higher than the head can have many beneficial effects especially for those with spine pain.
 In 1978, some researchers reported that the use of an inversion table both lengthens the spine and reduces muscle activities.
-If that is true, then this anti-gravitational effect can help relieve painful muscle spasms and reduce painful compressive forces on the spine.
+A 2012 study found that inversion therapy reduced the need for surgery in people with lumbar discogenic disease.
+It seems the anti-gravitational effect can help relieve painful muscle spasms and reduce painful compressive forces on the spine.
 Many physical therapists and doctors recommend inversion therapy because of its ability to provide a traction force that decompresses the spinal discs.
 With regular use, symptoms from spinal conditions like disc herniations, spinal stenosis, and degeneration can improve.
 Best of all, inverting can be done at home with either an inversion table or inversion chair.
-Now, you have to decide which device one is right for you.
+Now, you have to decide which device is right for you.

-Inversion tables are the most common devices used to hang upside down; even though, they are not the best devices for most people.
+Inversion tables are the most common devices used to hang upside down; even though they are not the best devices for most people.
 Hanging completely upside down from the ankles strapped into anti-gravity boots is very aggressive.
 Some people like to be aggressive.
-Others find that 100% inversion is not really necessary for achieving the benefits of an inverted position.
-Besides, many people find 100% inversion too intense and too painful on the ankles and knees.
+Others find that 100 percent inversion is not really necessary for achieving the benefits of an inverted position.
+Besides, many people find 100 percent inversion too intense and too painful on the ankles and knees.
 Furthermore, inversion tables usually require a second person to spot and assist the individual hang from his/her feet.
 Unfortunately, the downsides of inversion tables are usually not discovered until after a purchase.
-If more people knew about an alternative inversion device to the table, more people would purchase the alternative-the inversion chair.
+If more people knew about an alternative inversion device to the table, more people would purchase the alternative — the inversion chair.